gatsbyjs/gatsby/docs/docs/adding-an-rss-feed.md

 })
 ```

-To complete the feed setup, you need to expose a GraphQL entry for our content called `fields.slug` by modifying `gatsby-node.js`.
-Start with the following code, noting the reference to `MarkdownRemark` content.
-For content types other than Markdown, you will want to tweak the condition:
+Here's an example of how you could implement this plugin with Markdown, but for other sources, you will need a way to uniquely identify content--typically a URL or slug.

 ```js:title=gatsby-node.js
 const { createFilePath } = require(`gatsby-source-filesystem`)